fire2234/Fullbright-for-FNAF-VR/README.md

 # https://framedsc.github.io/GeneralGuides/universal_ue4_consoleunlocker.htm
 go in this folder : %localappdata%\freddys\Saved\Config\WindowsNoEditor\
-Set up as instructed on the website, then when you reach the point of marking the  `" Input.ini "` set the desired keybind before you set it as readonly then edit the file called `" Engine.ini "` paste this at the end .
+Set up as instructed on the website, then edit the file called `" Engine.ini "` paste this at the end .

     [/Script/Engine.RendererSettings]